Unit Effectiveness Planning

 At Gallaudet the census date is the fifteenth calendar day from the first day of class in the fall and spring semesters, and is the day on which formal student counts are produced.
 We count all students currently enrolled in a major/program (new and returning).

 We count all those enrolled at census one fall and how many were retained.
 Those still enrolled the following fall are divided by those who were enrolled the previous fall after subtracting all those that graduated from that program in the intervening year out of the denominator.
+This methodology is different from the methodology used for GPRA and IPEDS, which looks at only the cohort of first time freshman.
+However, it is the same methodology used to determine fall-to-fall retention of all undergraduate students (a table in the Annual Report of Achievements).
+This methodology includes all degree-seeking undergraduate students -- not just first-time, full-time freshmen.

 Program Graduation Rate